EveryOneIsGross/MoRe/README.md

 # MoRe (Mixture 'o Rankers 🔥)

 ## Overview
 MoRe analyzes JSONL (JSON Lines) files, compares specified fields within each JSON object, and calculates relevance scores using a combination of language models and traditional NLP techniques.
-It's designed to provide a robust, multi-faceted approach to assessing field relevance within structured data.
+It's designed to provide a holistic(?) approach to assessing field relevance within structured data.

+## WIP

+- Add system prompts for expert personas per model too

 ## Features
 - JSONL structure analysis and visualization